johanzi/crispr_cas9_arabidopsis/README.md

 * DT2-BsR
 * DT2-R0

-These target sites should be 19 bp long be adjacent to a 5'-NGG-3' site (N being any nucleotide), which is not in the primer sequence (note that 20 bp long target sequence should also work, the theoretical range for SpCas9 being 15-20 bp).
-This NGG site is called the protospacer adjacent motif (PAM) and is specific for the SpCas9, which produced by the bacterium *Streptococcus pyogenes* (Cas9 from other species may have a different PAM).
-SpCas9 enzymes cuts theoretically 3 bp upstream of the PAM motif (always within the target region).
-The target sites are represented by Ns in the figure below.
-The PAM should always be originally located at the 5' end of the sgRNA target sequence (highlighted in yellow).
+These target sequences should be 19 bp long be adjacent to a 5'-NGG-3' site (N being any nucleotide), which is not in the primer sequence (note that 20 bp long target sequence should also work, the theoretical range for SpCas9 being 15-20 bp).
+This NGG site is called the protospacer adjacent motif (PAM) and is specific to certain Cas9 nucleases, including the most used: SpCas9, which is produced by the bacterium *Streptococcus pyogenes* (Cas9 nucleases from other species may have a different PAM).
+SpCas9 enzymes cuts 3 bp upstream of the PAM motif (always within the target sequence).
+The PAM should always be originally located at the 5' end of the sgRNA target sequence.

-For instance for the sequence `TCGAGAGAGAGCGTATTTCGGG`, the kmer `GGG` is the PAM motif located 5' of the sequence and the cut will therefore take place here: `TCGAGAGAGAGCGTATT|TTCGGG`.
-The sequence to include in the 2 primers will be therefore the 19-mer `TCGAGAGAGAGCGTATTTTC` (note the PAM is not included).
+For instance for the 22-mer `TCGAGAGAGAGCGTATTTCGGG`, the 3-mer `GGG` is the PAM motif located 5' of the sequence and the cut will therefore take place here: `TCGAGAGAGAGCGTATT|TTCGGG`.
+The sequence to include in the 2 primers will be therefore the 19-mer `TCGAGAGAGAGCGTATTTTC` (the PAM should NOT be included).

 ![](images/sgRNAs.PNG)
 *Part of the plasmid pCBC-DT1T2 containing the elements which will be transfered into pHHE401E during the GoldenGate cloning.
 Target sites are highlighted in yellow.*